Campaign for Oxford: 2008 The second Campaign, Oxford Thinking

 The second campaign was launched in 2008 under the title The Oxford Thinking Campaign.
 Its initial target was set at £1.25bn.
 It surpassed this in 2012 and the University set a new target of £3bn.
 In 2015 Oxford announced that it was raising funds at the rate of over £200m a year, the highest in UK higher education.
 Funds raised through the Campaign support three core priorities: student support; academic posts and programmes; and infrastructure.

 Impact

-The visible impacts of the two campaigns were new buildings, scholarships and posts.
+The visible impacts of the two campaigns were buildings being made, more scholarships offered and the building of more posts.
 A sample of these are listed below.